lcnetdev/bibframe-ontology/CONTRIBUTING.md

 solution is good, requires amendment, or should be rejected.
 Periodically - ideally every 6 months but at least once a year - LC will act on the issues accordingly.
-There is no absolute process defined for this action, but it will certainly entail reaching out to representatives of institutional implementation partners for their thoughts or determination on proposals.
+There is no absolute process defined for this action, but it will certainly entail reaching out to representatives of institutional implementation partners for their thoughts or determinations on proposals.

 ## Other Communication